 If you suffer from mental illness, Australian Criminal Law Group has Sydney’s best criminal lawyers for section 32 applications to have your criminal charges dismissed.

 Mental health is no longer the taboo subject it once was with the community and governments of Australia.
 We now acknowledge the terrible impact it is having on people’s lives.
 The courts have recognised the need for people with mental illnesses to be treated with particular care when being sentenced.
 Often extending leniency to people diagnosed with certain conditions.
 These include anxiety, depression, post-traumatic stress disorder, autism, bi-polar, and schizophrenia.

-Our criminal lawyers are experts at arguing that people who suffer mental illness should have their criminal charges dealt with by section 32.
+Our criminal lawyers are experts at arguing that people who suffer mental illness should have their criminal charges dealt with by a mental health order or section 32.
 This means they receive no criminal record or other punishment.

 Below is information about section 32s.
 If you need representation or criminal law advice, make a website enquiry or call our free 24/7 criminal law hotline on 8815 8167.

-You will be eligible for a section 32 order, if you are developmentally disabled, suffering from mental illness, or suffering from a mental condition for which treatment is available in a hospital, but not a mentally ill person.
+You will be eligible for a mental health order or section 32 order, if you are developmentally disabled, suffering from mental illness, or suffering from a mental condition for which treatment is available in a hospital, but not a mentally ill person.
 A mentally ill person is someone who presents a real risk of harm to themselves or others.

-How do our criminal lawyers get section 32s?
+How do our criminal lawyers get Mental Health Orders (old section 32s)?